Tesla Service History by VIN

 Regular servicing helps keep a Tesla in top condition and reduces the risk of expensive repairs.
 The report includes:

-- Routine Services: Logs of essential maintenance like battery checks, software updates, tire rotations, and fluid replacements.
+- Regular Maintenance: Logs of essential maintenance like battery checks, software updates, tire rotations, and fluid replacements.

-- Service Frequency: A record of how often the car was serviced, showing if it was well-maintained.
+- Service History: A record of how often the car was serviced, showing if it was well-maintained.

-- Parts Replaced: Details of key components changed at recommended intervals, such as brake pads, air filters, or battery modules.
+- Component Replacements: Details of key components changed at recommended intervals, such as brake pads, air filters, or battery modules.

 Repair History